-I don’t know when William died or where he is buried.
+William died in Manhattan on October 12, 1957 when he was 80 years old.
 I have never been able to locate Robert.

 Amelia Leier – born March 1889 in Gravesend.
 She was known to us as Mettie.
 She married John (Jack) Kazalski on November 18, 1909, in St. John the Evangelist Roman Catholic Church in Brooklyn, a day after Jack turned 20 years of age.
 Jack was born in Libo (possibly Lida), Poland on November 17, 1889, the son of John Kazalski and Catherine Dimbinski.
 Conflicting sources have him arriving in America in either 1892 or 1896.